|

 IEooc_Methods4_Exercise4_Solution (xlsx)

-LCA basics: Life Cycle Impact Assessment: Practice life cycle thinking, work with the LCIA method LC impact, calculate regional endpoint indicators, understand and implement basic matrix algebra operations.
+Exercise: Life Cycle Impact Assessment: Practice life cycle thinking, work with the LCIA method LC impact, calculate regional endpoint indicators, understand and implement basic matrix algebra operations.
 Prerequisites: Matrix algebra.
 Level of difficulty: (++)

 IEooc_Methods4_Exercise5.